|Place||Asia: Malaya, Kelantan, Kota Bharu|

 Dowie became part of 'H' Force, an all Officer group of Allied prisoners who were sent to the southern end of the Burma-Thailand death railway in May 1943.
 Along with his fellow prisoners and locals also being used as slave labour by the Japanese, he suffered great physical and emotional stress.
 Brutally tortured, under-fed, over-worked and suffering from many diseases and tropical illnesses few survived this horrific ordeal.

-Upon completion of the railway Dowie with the few survivors of 'H' Force, was returned to Singapore in October 1943.
-He was repatriated back to Australia in late 1945, the following year he left the RAAF and he studied medicine eventually becoming the Director of Medical Services with the Department of Social Services in South Australia.
+Upon completion of the railway Downie with the survivors of 'H' Force, was returned to Singapore in October 1943.
+He was repatriated back to Australia in late 1945, the following year he left the RAAF and he studied medicine eventually becaming the Director of Medical Services with the Department of Social Services in South Australia.
 He and his wife Cynthia resided in Willunga in South Australia and in 2003 he visited the Memorial to personally inspect both of the engines from his aircraft which were on display.

 The remainder of the crew, having no known graves, are commemorated at Kranji Cemetery, Singapore.
 Other items in the collection that relate to this aircraft are REL/08437.002, the port engine exhaust shrouds and REL/08438.001 & .002, the starboard engine.
-This latter relic is on display in Aircraft Hall of the Australian War Memorial.